MatthijsReyers/trustchain-superapp/p2playstore/README.md

 ## Example chains

-To further illustrate the TrustChain side of things we have
+To further illustrate the TrustChain side of things we have illustrated some sections of chains below:

 ### Creating a DAO and letting a second member join